mrcavalcanti/mosaicoo/docs/sources/developers/plugins/add-support-for-variables.md

 The following example shows how to update a variable called `service`.

 - `query` contains the query parameters you want to update.
 Query parameters controlling variables are prefixed with `var-`.
-- `replace: true` tells Grafana to update the current URL state, rather than creating a new history entry.
+- `replace: true` tells Mosaicoo to update the current URL state, rather than creating a new history entry.

 ```ts
 import { locationService } from '@grafana/runtime';